Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 **To Small Merchants, Manufacturers, and Producers**

-Breaking the value chains gives merchants, manufacturers, and producers of goods the ability to build a livelihood that is no longer dependent on middlemen and corporate interests.
+Breaking the value chains gives merchants, manufacturers, and producers of goods the ability to build a livelihood that is no longer dependent on middlemen and large corporation's interests.

 **To Local Shops and Co-operatives**